madelonnorth/academic-kickstart/content/home/teaching.md

 I have conducted seminar teaching in the following units at Deakin University

 - HBS110 Health Behaviour
+- HPS111 Psychology A: Fundamentals of Human Behaviour

 I have conducted sessional marking in the following units at Deakin University

 - HBS110 Health Behaviour
 - HPS111 Psychology A: Fundamentals of Human Behaviour
 - HPS204 Human Social Behaviour